-The Plan's policy in regard to the allocation of invested assets is established and may be amended by the Board.
+The Plan's policy regarding the allocation of invested assets is established and may be amended by the Board.
 It is the policy of the Board to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.

-The following was the Board's adopted asset allocation as of December 31, 2021.
+The following was the Board's adopted asset allocation as of December 31, 2022.